-I'm a French young researcher in Software Engineering, interested in software architecture analysis and software evolution.
+I'm a French researcher in Software Engineering, interested in software architecture analysis and software evolution.
 I develop software tools to help engineers to maintain software applications.
-My research is applied to Object-Oriented Software Architecture for robotics.
+My research is applied to Object-Oriented Software Architecture for Information Systems.

 Phratch is a visual programming language based on a jigsaw puzzle on top of Pharo.
 More than just an overlay, the goal of phratch is to bring closer the visual blocks and the Smalltalk language.
 Phratch is highly extensible, which makes it easy to implement new blocks and new features.
 The main goal of phratch is to become a robotics development environment for non-expert.
 It already works on top of the Lego Mindstorms based on the JetStorm API and on the Robosoft Kompai.
 Phratch won the 3rd place of the "ESUG 2013, 10th Innovation Technology Awards".

 We wrote a book about Pharo Smalltalk environment, named "Deep into Pharo", which is available since August 2013.
 I also wrote 2 chapters for a collaborative book about reengineering.